hwheeler01/comp150/syllabus.md

-<p>As of this writing, Sakai will be used for course announcements,

-homework submissions, and grade postings.&nbsp; While the raw scores

-posted on Sakai should be correct, please do not rely upon Sakai's Course Total

-calculations. <span style="font-style: italic;">Grades are

-calculated as specified in this
+<p>As of this writing, Sakai will be used for course announcements, homework submissions, and grade postings.
+While the raw scores posted on Sakai should be correct, please do not rely upon Sakai's Course Total calculations. <span style="font-style: italic;">Grades are calculated as specified in this syllabus!</span>&nbsp; <br>

-syllabus!!</span>&nbsp; <br>

 </p>